Teaching the Vietnam War at school

 New Zealand and the Vietnam War

 This material has been developed to provide teachers and students with activities and teaching strategies to explore the experiences of New Zealanders and the Vietnam War.
-Used in conjunction with resources provided in the websites VietnamWar.govt.nz and NZHistory.net.nz, this material will develop students' knowledge and ideas about New Zealanders' experiences of this conflict and the impact of the war on New Zealand society.
+Used in conjunction with resources provided in the websites VietnamWar.govt.nz and NZHistory.govt.nz, this material will develop students' knowledge and ideas about New Zealanders' experiences of this conflict and the impact of the war on New Zealand society.
 This material has been developed to reflect both the aims and requirements of NCEA History and the Social Studies curriculum.

 This resource has been designed for use with students from Years 7-13, although not all suggested activities are suitable for all levels.